chiragbharadwaj/site/misc/index.md

 I also have a large [virtual collection of rock-esque music][playlist] sitting around for the interested.
 I'd like to think that it is organized quite neatly.
 [Beets][] helps there.
-Interestingly, it was created by my undergraduate research advisor back when *he* was a graduate student.
+Interestingly, Beets was created by my undergraduate research advisor back when *he* was a graduate student.
 How sweet is that?

 Most of my favorite music falls into one of these categories:
   * Alternative rock and progressive rock